1999AZZAR/DNS-mixer/README.md

-# DNS Mixer for esp8266/esp32
+# DNS Mixer

-Turn your esp8266/esp32 into a DNS mixer to provide dynamic DNS resolution using multiple DNS servers.
-This MicroPython code allows the esp8266/esp32 to act as a DNS server, forwarding DNS requests to a randomly selected DNS provider from a predefined list.
-Additionally, the code includes features such as LED indication for request handling, connection status, and failure conditions.
+Welcome to DNS-mixer!
+This project handles DNS requests and forwards them to multiple DNS providers, ensuring reliability and redundancy in DNS resolution.

 ## Table of Contents